 To lose a pound of fat, you need to burn approximately an extra 3,500 calories.
 If playing singles tennis for one hour burns about 600 calories for a man and 420 calories for a woman, playing about three to four hours of tennis each week could help you lose around half a pound a week.
 That's not bad for a recreational sport that's both fun and can be played by just about anyone.

 Want to learn more about fun, engaging ways to get active?
-The links on the next page are a good start.
+The links below are a good start.